World Language

 Profile of a Graduate Capacities: Collective Intelligence, Product Creation

 Spanish 3 students will take a journey into the mysteries of the Spanish-speaking world, interpreting several legends, including the famous chupacabras: the Mysterious Monster of Latin America and comparing them to legends of their own culture.
 Students will see how the past tenses are used together for different reasons in the authentic context of legends.
-Students will embark on a task for "The Madison Historical society" to ultimately piece together their own Mysterious Monster of Madison, using the past tenses together, and their imaginations.
+Students will embark on a task of creating their own Mysterious Monster of Madison, using the past tenses together, and their imaginations.

 Profile of a Graduate Capacities: Design, Product Creation